avrilcoghlan/LittleBookofRBioinformatics/src/chapter11.rst

 contains one function findcommunities() that identifies communities within a graph (or subgraph of a graph).
-The function findcommunities() uses the function spinglass.community() from the "igraph" library to identify communities in a graph or subgraph.
+The function findcommunities() uses the function spinglass.community() from the "igraph" package to identify communities in a graph or subgraph.
 As its arguments (inputs), the findcommunities() function takes the graph/subgraph that we want to find communities in, and the minimum number of vertices that a community must have to be reported.